pratapram/unicornML/2_SentimentAnalysis/README.md

 1. Click **Next: Review**.

-1. Enter `NLPWLambda` for the **Role name**.
+1. Enter `VOCLambdaRoleComprehend` for the **Role name**.

 1. Choose **Create role**.

-1. Type `NLPWLambda` into the filter box on the Roles page and choose the role you just created.
+1. Type `VOCLambdaRoleComprehend` into the filter box on the Roles page and choose the role you just created.

+1. Alternatively type `VOCLambdaRole` in the filter Box, to select the role you created in Model-1 and choose the previously created role.

 1. On the Permissions tab, choose the **Add inline policy** link in the lower right corner to create a new inline policy.
 	![Inline policies screenshot](images/inline-policies.png)